FirefoxBar/HeaderEditor/README.md

 ## For contributors

-You can contribute codes by [submit a pull request](https://github.com/FirefoxBar/HeaderEditor/compare).
+You can contribute codes by [submiting a pull request](https://github.com/FirefoxBar/HeaderEditor/compare).

-You can help us to translate this extension on [transifex](https://www.transifex.com/sytec/header-editor/).
+You can also help us to translate this extension on [transifex](https://www.transifex.com/sytec/header-editor/).

 ## Licenses